Acumatica/Acuminator/docs/dev/CodingGuidelines/CodingGuidelines.md

 public BqlParameterMismatchAnalyzer(CodeAnalysisSettings codeAnalysisSettings) : base(codeAnalysisSettings){ }
 ```
 The default constructor is required by the Roslyn infrastructure.
-The other constructor is a constructor for unit tests whivh allows them to specify custom code analysis settings.
+The other constructor is a constructor for unit tests which allows them to specify custom code analysis settings.

 #### Aggregated analyzers